ZaneDubya/MultiScrollNES/README.md

 # MultiScrollNES
 MultiScrollNES, an example multi-directional scroll engine for the Nintendo Entertainment System (NES).
 This project is released under the MIT license.
-Documentation for the various engine routines can be found in the 'reference' folder.
+References for the various engine routines can be found in the 'documentation' folder.

 ## Eightbit.exe
-An example map editor that uses meta-tiles (2x2 NES PPU tiles) and meta-cells (8x8 meta-tiles) to drastically reduce the storage space required by a given map.
+An example map and CHRRAM editor that uses meta-tiles (2x2 NES PPU tiles) and meta-cells (8x8 meta-tiles) to drastically reduce the storage space required by a given map.
 Written in C#/XNA.
 This project is released under the MIT license.

 ## If6502.exe
 A macro interpretter that allows limited use of comparison operators, bracket